mbergin123/mbergin123/assess-secure-wan/README.md

 ---

-## License & contact
+## License
 This repository is a lab demo for assessment & remediation techniques — not production configuration.
-Contact: `you@example.com`
+This lab was produced by Jones & Barlett Learning.